dcarver1/carverd/_drafts/smallIsBeautiful.md

 ### Peace and Permanence

 The idea of peace and economic prosperity are spoken of hand and hand.
-The mordern economic ideology is that if universal prosperity is achieved then peace will follow.
+The modern economic ideology is that if universal prosperity is achieved then peace will follow.
 It is based on the three following assumptions.
 <br>
 *First, that universal prosperity is possible;*